 Piloting geospatial technology, TechnoServe's Innovation in Outcome Measurement iniative identified a business model that creates $14 returns for farmers from each $1 of program investment.

 There are certainly many challenges facing sub-Saharan Africa’s economic development.
 Chief among them is the region’s comparatively low yields and incomes on smallholder farms.
 However, while there may be many barriers to development, there are also a host of innovations available to the government, public, and private sector actors working to resolve these issues.
 In fact, one of the most difficult challenges in finding pathways past these obstacles is identifying which of these solutions is worthy of concentrated investment.

 Read the complete case study to explore how drone-assisted imaging and mapping services can bring new income and efficiency to agriculture, freshwater storage, and urban planning.

-In December of 2015, TechnoServe joined forces with the Bill & Melinda Gates Foundation to launch Innovations in Outcome Measurement (IOM).
+In December 2015, TechnoServe joined forces with the Bill & Melinda Gates Foundation to launch Innovation in Outcome Measurement (IOM).
 The two-year, $1.6 million initiative represented an intensive effort to develop more impactful, cost-effective tools and methodologies that can measure the outcomes of a wide assortment of agricultural interventions.